soxtoby/EasyAssertions/doc/CustomAssertions.md

              ")}
 but totalled {Value(actual.Sum())}");
 ```
-In this example, we're using three members from `FailureMessage`:
+In this example, we're using three members from `MessageHelper`:

 1. `ActualExpression` - outputs the **actual expression** (the text of the source code that was asserted on with `ShouldTotal`).
 2. `Expected` - outputs the **expected expression** and the expected value.
 The string full of whitespace, passed in as the second argument, is to line things up on separate lines.